dinuka125/TFX-End-to-End-Pipeline-for-Computer-Vision/README.md

 # TFX-End-to-End-Pipeline-for-Computer-Vision - Example Cat and Dog

-This repository demonstrates the end-to-end workflow of Computer vision Classification based problem and the steps required to analyze, validate, and transform data, train a model, analyze its performance, and serve it.
+This repository demonstrates the end-to-end workflow of Computer vision Binary Classification based problem and the steps required to analyze, validate, and transform data, train a model, analyze its performance, and serve it.

 Used TFX Components